neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/3-escrow/0-approvals/chapter.md

 ## Test

 Phew, that was quite a bit.
-You should feel quite proud of yourself for implementing all of that!
+You should feel proud of yourself for implementing all of that!
 We've added a new test case (and skipped the old tests) which verifies the `approveSendTransfer` and `revokeSendTransfer` methods, once the tests pass you may proceed to the next chapter.

 ## Wrap Up